 Thesis statement should include three main components:

-- WHY – the significance of your idea in terms of understanding your position as a whole (answers the "so what?" question)
+- CONTROLLING IDEA – the point you are making about the topic or significance of your idea in terms of understanding your position as a whole (should be required)

 A Strategy to Form Your Own Thesis Statement